IOGS-LEnsE-training/python-pyqt-gui/_sources/contents/pyqt6_basics.rst.txt

    window = MainWindow()
    window.show()
    sys.exit(app.exec())

-**Explanation:**
 Here, the `QMainWindow` automatically provides a window frame.
 The `setCentralWidget()` method sets the main content inside it.

 Graphical container
 -------------------

 QWidget
 ~~~~~~~

-`QWidget` is the base class for all user interface objects in PyQt6.
-It can be used as a simple window or as a container for other widgets.
+`QWidget` is the **base class** for all user interface objects in PyQt6.
+It is a flexible container that can hold other widgets and layouts.
+It’s often used as the main element of a simple window.

 Example: